Rochester And Upstate New York Criminal Defense Attorney

 • Criminal sale of a firearm

-A former criminal prosecutor, Adam Willman understands both sides of these criminal cases.
-He will use his knowledge of the criminal justice system to protect your interests and efficiently achieve an outcome that limits your exposure to criminal penalties and collateral consequences.
+As a former criminal prosecutor, Adam Willman understands both sides of these criminal cases.
+He will use his knowledge of the criminal justice system to protect your rights and efficiently achieve an outcome that limits your exposure to criminal penalties and collateral consequences.

 Don’t Let Gun Charges Destroy Your Rights

 There is no such thing as a “minor” gun charge in New York state.
-Call 585-643-5274 to put an experienced defense lawyer on your side.
-We offer a free consultation and look forward to protecting your rights, reputation and freedom.
+Call the firm at 585-643-5274 or send an email to put an experienced defense lawyer on your side.
+The firm offers a free consultation and looks forward to protecting your rights, reputation and freedom.